(t.c)®

 Corporate systems are not built to support you.

-EAP programs that feel like HR traps.
-Wellness initiatives that stop at meditation apps.
-A culture that says "we support mental health" but still plans every work event around an open bar.
+EAP programs feel like HR traps.
+Wellness initiatives boil down to meditation apps.
+Work parties and events continue to revolve around an open bar.

 No permission to say “I don’t drink” without someone making it weird.